-Either Grade B in GCSE RS (Full or Short Course) or Grade B in English.
+Either Grade B in GCSE RS or Grade B in GCSE English.

 The course is demanding and a consistently disciplined approach to study is necessary.
 There will be regular assignments and timed essays through out the course.

 The AS modules are taken as written exams both taken in the June session.
 For a certificate for Advanced Subsidiary GCE, students will have studied for and been assessed in two AS units.